jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 Java frames: (J=compiled Java code, j=interpreted, Vv=VM code)
 ```

-the lines `VM_RedefineClasses::merge_cp_and_rewrite` and `ConstantPool::allocate` give us a direction toward constant pools management during the `retransform` operation.
+The lines `VM_RedefineClasses::merge_cp_and_rewrite` and `ConstantPool::allocate` give us a direction toward constant pools management during the `retransform` operation.

-Discussions with OpenJDK community helps me also to diagnostic what's going on at the JVM level.
+Discussions with OpenJDK community helped me also to diagnostic what's going on at the JVM level.
 Using logging of the JVM provides good insight.
-Running with `-Xlog:redefine*` and here the end of the output just before the OOME:
+I ran with `-Xlog:redefine*` and the end of the output just before the OOME is the following:

 ```
 [2.565s][info][redefine,class,constantpool] old_cp_len=3871, scratch_cp_len=3871